chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+Similar to the Switzerland-Turkey game, the most probable outcome is a 1-1 draw but Denmark are favourites here due to the number of chances they created.
+In the past 2 games against Finland and Belgium, they registered an xG greater than 2.
+In their final group game back at home in Copenhagen, Denmark will be determined to win their first game of the tournament in front of their fans.

-Denmark very nearly shocked Belgium last matchweek, but still showed a fantastic team display and were simply outclassed in the second half.
+Denmark very nearly shocked Belgium last matchweek, but still showed a fantastic team display despite being outclassed in the second half.
 They know that a huge margin of victory can boost their chances of qualifying, so would go out to dominate the game.
-The russians may be happy to sit back and without Eriksen, would the Danes have enough creativity to break down the Russians?
-I believe the Danes have enough firepower and with an attacking mindset from the start, wear down the Russians over the course of 90 mins. **Denmark 3-0 Russia**
+The Russians may be happy to sit back and without Eriksen, would the Danes have enough creativity to break down the Russians?
+We believe the Danes have enough firepower and with an attacking mindset from the start, wear down the Russians over the course of 90 mins. **Denmark 3-1 Russia**

-### Group C: Ukraine vs Austria
+### Group C: Ukraine vs Austria (Neutral)
 <em>Weighted xG (<span style="color:blue">1.70</span> - 1.22) /
 <em>Weighted xGA (1.42 - <span style="color:red">1.13</span>)